Emanuel-de-Jong/Portfolio-2019/README.md

 ## Description
 My first take on a portfolio.
-It's only a mockup for now and still needs a lot of changes.
+It's only a mockup for now and still needs a lot of work.
 It looks like a powerpoint presentation right now xd.